marcbal77/buidl/notes_main/Chapter 0 & 1: Welcome to Blockchain & Blockchain Basics.md

 Any example in history where trust is required, smart contracts can be applied.

-Current Web and Products:Brand Based
+Current Web and Products: Brand Based

 Need to shift to Math Based
 ￼